 Hello friends!
 How are you doing?
 We just came back from Indonesia and the jetlag is real, to say the least.
 I will definitely need a few days to come back to my routines and ofc to process all the amazing experiences from our trip.
 I will also put together a blog post about it and share with you.
 I also have a billion (well, almost) new recipe ideas because the food in Bali was just incredible.
 But more about that later.
 Today I want to share a bit more about myself.
 One of the best things about blogging is to connect with you through emails, Instagram messages, and comments.
 There are a bunch of questions that I get asked quite often, so I thought why not put together some of the most frequently asked questions in a blog post?

-I guess a few of you have read my about me-page (I can see that in the statistics so don't deny it! ;) but I thought, why not also share a bit of who I am in this post?
+I guess a few of you have read my about me-page, but I thought, why not also share a bit of who I am in this post?

 About me, my education and my work

 My name is Sofia, as you probably know, and I live in a 3-room-apartment together with my boyfriend Kalle in Stockholm, Sweden.
 I’m originally from a city called Linköping (about 200 km south of Stockholm) but I and Kalle moved to Stockholm in 2013.
 Between 2010 and 2015 I studied medical biology and nutrition at the university.
 It was during that time I started this blog.
 After graduating, I worked at a supplements company for about a year.
 Then I started my own business + started working part-time for another supplements company (vegan & natural products).
 I’ve been working like this for 1,5 years now and I love it!